zekicaneksi/Terraform-AWS-REST-API-with-Jenkins-and-Docker-Example/README.md

 App consists of backend and frontend as a REST API that can be hosted in different origins.

+Project is configured to be used with a private repository, but with the deletion of a few lines, can be used with public repositories.

 Information regarding used technologies can be found in their respective directories.